 Animate is a five-day summer program in worship leadership for teenagers and their adult mentors.
-It is sponsored by anima: the Center for Worship and the Arts on the campus of Samford University in Birmingham, Alabama.
-At Animate, students hone worship leadership skills, adults sharpen their mentoring tools, and everybody works together to reflect on the intersection between worship, theology, and the arts.
+It is sponsored by the Center for Worship and the Arts on the campus of Samford University in Birmingham, Alabama.
+Using biblical, Christ-centered principles, students hone worship leadership skills, adults sharpen their mentoring tools, and everybody works together to reflect on the intersection between worship, theology, and the arts.

 The Ambassador Program starts with you.
 Your gifts, your passions, your interests.
 When you register for Animate, you’ll choose a track based on the topics that you’d like to explore in depth through workshops on Tuesday and Wednesday afternoons.

 Many worship leadership programs exist across the country.
 The Ambassador Program sets Animate apart.
 Through the Ambassador Program, we are giving young people the skill, ability, and knowledge for every kind of artistic work in the church.Exodus 35:30-35

 Want to beef up your music skills?
 This track is for you.
 The music track is for students who want to learn basic music notation, sharpen skills on their instrument, and explore the beauty and power of music in a worship setting.
 By the end of the week, you’ll have been introduced to the nuances of reading lead sheets and chord charts and playing in a worship team.
 [P.S.: Your voice is an instrument!]